Agent Skills: test

 • Execute ALL discovered test categories — unit, integration, AND E2E.
 Each category may have its own runner and command.
 Discover and run each one.

-• Evaluate test coverage against MECE — flag overlapping tests and coverage gaps in the final report.
+• Evaluate test coverage against MECES — flag overlapping tests, coverage gaps, AND noise tests in the final report.

 Never: